YijianZhou/YijianZhou.github.io/education.md

 *Chinese Journal of Geophysics (in Chinese)*
 *Earthquake Research Advances*
 *Journal of African Earth Sciences*
-*Geoscience Science and Remote Sensing Letters*
+*Geoscience and Remote Sensing Letters*
 *Earthquake Research in China (in Chinese)*